nep-pack/NonlinearEigenproblems.jl/docs/src/innersolvers.md

 W^HM(λ)Vz=0
 ```
 This is sometimes called a nonlinear Rayleigh-Ritz procedure,
 or a direct projection.
+These are *inner solvers* for many problems.

-NEP-PACK provides a framework to handle projected problems.
+NEP-PACK provides a framework to handle projected problems
+and inner solves.
 You can in principle use any of the NEP-solvers to
 solve a projected problem.
 As a user, this
 is specified in the `inner_solver_method`